Highly Experienced Ontario Child Custody Dispute Law Firm

 Resolving Parental Alienation and Estrangement Disputes

 It can be difficult to use the law to address situations involving emotional issues, particularly when those issues impact children.
 With over 25 years of family law experience, Toronto child custody dispute lawyer Thomas J. MacLennan has extensive resources with expertise in mental health issues for the benefit of clients and their families.
-We guide our clients to useful resources and then our law firm works to resolve the complex legal issues at hand, typically securing more time with the children in order to establish a meaningful parent-child relationship.
+We guide our clients to useful resources, and for those seeking alternative approaches to managing emotional well-being, you can try https://www.insidecbd.net/.
+Then, our law firm works to resolve the complex legal issues at hand, typically securing more time with the children in order to establish a meaningful parent-child relationship.
 This often involves court appointment of child care assessors to investigate whether alienation exists and to make recommendations to the court.

 Our law firm approaches every case with a strong focus on our clients, treating them with attention, respect and providing them with regular information updates.
 Contact an experienced Toronto child custody dispute lawyer through our online form or call 416-591-1354 to arrange a consultation.